armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 - `strategies.<strategyName>.canary.steps.pause.unit`
   - Use `seconds`, `minutes` or `hours` for unit of time.

-For example, this snippet instructs Borealis to wait for 30 seconds:
+For example, this snippet instructs Armory CDaaS to wait for 30 seconds:

 ```yaml
 steps: